cesarebergossi/breast-cancer-detection/README.md

 - **Segmentation masks** are provided for benign and malignant cases, drawn manually by radiologists
 - Format: 2D grayscale images of varying resolution

 > **Note**: The dataset is not included in this repository.
-You can download it from the Kaggle source above and place it in the `data/` folder.
+You can download it from the Kaggle source above and place it in a `data/` folder.

 ## Models & Techniques